akalmykov/wp-content-copy-protection/readme.txt

 License:           GPLv2 or Later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The WP Content Copy Protection plugin uses multiple techniques in copy-protecting your blog.
+The WP Content Copy Protection plugin uses multiple techniques in copy-protecting your blog content.

 == Description ==

 WP Content Copy Protection is a simple plugin that uses multiple techniques in copy-protecting your blog content.
-Some of the most common copy methods, such as right click, image dragging, text selection, as well as keyboard copy shortcuts such as CTRL A, C, X, and U, are disabled with this plugin.
-There is nothing to administrate here, simply plug in and go!
+Some of the most common copy methods, such as right click, image dragging, text selection, as well as keyboard copy shortcuts such as CTRL A, C, X, U, and P are disabled with this plugin.
+This plugin is also equipped with mobile text/image protection as well as a JS error message which is served to clients with JS disabled.
+The JS error is served in addition to blank site pages which is only 'removed' once the client enabled his/her JS.

 __Please Note__

 While this will most certainly help copy-protect your content, do remember that there are many other means one could use to get their hands on your content without using the context menu.

 == Features ==